cfagiani/datasponge/README.md

 * The DataRecords will then be passed to the DataWriter
 * If the JMSDataWriter is used, then the job should also specify a "coordinatorDataWriter".
 That data writer will consume off the ouptut topic and perform the actual data write.

-If running in "once" mode, the system will terminate once the work queue is exhausted.
+If running in "once" mode, the job executor will terminate once the work queue is exhausted.
 If running in "continuous" mode, the system will re-seed the workqueue with the start URLs after a configurable interval.
+In either case, though, the entire system remains running since additional jobs can be submitted via the REST API.

 ###Pluggable Components